najma-amin/quote/README.md

 ## NAJMA
 Description

-De Quotes is a single landing application, that enables users to see posted quotes as well as post their own quotes.
+Best  Quotes is a single landing application, that enables users to see posted quotes as well as post their own quotes.
 Technology Used

     HTML 5: